mkm17/powerautomate-actions-extension/README.md

 **1.0.12**
 - Added search functionality across all tabs to filter actions by title.
 - Extended title column width for better readability of action titles.
+- Added option to peek into action details via.

 **1.0.11**
 - Added Favorite Actions feature.